aws-samples/single-ec2-cdk/README.md

 yarn copykeys
 ```

 The helper will also extract your public key from the pem file and write it to your .ssh directory.
 You will need to copy that public key to the service you wish to connect to from your EC2 (such as GitHub or GitLab).
-The default userdata script will
-add a command to the /etc/profile file to load the pem file into the SSH agent when you log in.
+The default userdata script will add a command to the /etc/profile file to load the pem file into the SSH agent when you log in.
 This script is also included as part of the "yarn prep" script.

+Because EC2 keypairs are specific to a region, this script will also copy the key to every region.
+This enables you to deploy the EC2 instance in every region.

 ## Handling an Error When Using SSH

 If something fails and you cannot connect using "ssh <nickname>" you can easily ssh to the host using: